These are the school's prospects for the 2013 NFL Draft by status * - denotes 2014 prospect ** - denotes 2015 prospect.

 Projected Round (2013): 1-2.

-Ertz played really well this season and was Stanford's leading receiver.
+Ertz played really well in 2012 and was Stanford's leading receiver.
 He totaled 69 receptions for 898 yards and six touchdowns.
 Ertz improved his blocking in 2012, too.
 He had massive day against Washington and California.
 This season could have been even more productive if the Cardinal had had consistent quarterback play.
 He put together a huge game against Oregon, 11-106, including a remarkable touchdown catch to force overtime.

 Ertz is a complete tight end who is very effective as a run-blocker.
 He was a real contributor to the good blocking for running back Stepfan Taylor.
 Ertz has surprising quickness and athletic ability.
 He is a three-down player and future starter in the NFL.